EricMarinho/Snak3D/README.md

 ## Download

-You can get access to Snak3D source code by using one of the following ways:
+You can get access to Snak3D Frenzy source code by using one of the following ways:

 - [:sparkles: Download Source Code](https://github.com/EricMarinho/Snak3D/archive/master.zip)
 - Clone the repository locally: